-On 11 March 2020, the World Health Organisation declared the outbreak of the Coronavirus COVID-19 as a pandemic, recognising its rapid spread in the entire world.
-Since then, the governments of most countries and of all the countries in which the Group operates, have taken strict measures to contribute to the restraining of its spread.
-These measures have slowed down the economies, as well as, the global economy and are likely to have a wider impact on the respective economies, as the measures remain in place for a long time with variations from country to country and period by period.
+The World Health Organisation's declaration of the Coronavirus (COVID-19) as a pandemic, led the governments of most countries and all the countries in which the Group operates, to impose strict measures to contribute to the restraining of its spread.
+These measures have slowed down the economies, as well as, the global economy and have had a wider impact on the respective economies.
+The Coronavirus (COVID-19) vaccination programs implemented by the governments of most countries have resulted in a reduction on the pressure on health systems and in a gradual easing of the restrictive measures.